AchiyaBenNatan/stnc/README.md

 # Access
 $ cd stnc

+# Create an exe file to run the program
+$ make

 # Run the project part A server:
 $ ./stnc -s <port>
 # Example: ./stnc -s 20123